Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Baseline Detectors with Different Backbones}

 Tab. \ref{tab:Tab11} shows the performance of baseline detectors with different backbone networks.
 Similar to the results on SODA-D, we can see that ResNet-101 only brings slight performance improvement even decline.
 However, when Swin-T backbone was employed to extract the features, two fundamentally distinct phenomena occur simultaneously.
-For RPN-based detectors, Swin-T can yield varying levels of performance gain (from 0.1 points to 1.2 points), but for RPN-free detectors, Swin-T causes substantial performance decline (-3.8 points for Rotated RetinaNet and -2.5 points for S$^2$A-Net), which is completely different from the results on SODA-D. We conjecture this disparity lies in the limited ability of Swin-T to cope with dense distribution when the detector suffers from misalignment issue, particularly for those objects with extremely close proximity.
+For RPN-based detectors, Swin-T can yield varying levels of performance gain (from 0.1 points to 1.2 points), but for RPN-free detectors, Swin-T causes substantial performance decline (-3.5 points for Rotated RetinaNet and -2.3 points for S$^2$A-Net), which is completely different from the results on SODA-D. We conjecture this disparity lies in the limited ability of Swin-T to cope with dense distribution when the detector suffers from misalignment issue, particularly for those objects with extremely close proximity.
+When taking ConvNext-T as the backbone network the general trend is similar to Swin-T, those RPN-free detectors suffer from more severe misalignment issue because there exists a huge gap between the object regions and horizontal priors.